sarthak9844/Netflix-Data-Analysis/README.md

 **Sarthak Singh**

-If you have any suggestions or feedback, feel free to connect or open an issue.
+If you have any suggestions or feedback, I'd be happy to hear them.
+Every project is an opportunity to learn something new, and this taught me a lot about the complete data analysis process.